analogdevicesinc/linux/docs/ci.rst

 Build the container image
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To build the container image, use your favorite container engine:
+To build the container image, use your favorite container engine from the
+:git-linux:`ci branch <ci:>`:

 .. shell::

    $cd ~/linux
+   $git branch
+    * ci
+      main
    $alias container=podman # or docker, ...
-   $container build --tag adi/linux:latest ci
+   $container build --tag adi/linux:latest container

 You may want to build the container in a host, where you have all your tools installed,
 and then deploy to a server.